konstantinjdobler/nlp-research-template/README.md

 bash Mambaforge-$(uname)-$(uname -m).sh
 ```

-When installing Mamba on Windows you will need to add its Script-Folder to your PATH environment variable.
+When installing Mamba on Windows you will need to add its Script-folder to your **PATH** environment variable.
 This folder is by default located at
 ```bash
 C:\Users\user\mambaforge\Scripts
 ```
-Now you will be able to run the `mamba` commands simply from your command line.
+Afterwards, you will be able to run the `mamba` commands simply from your command line.
 </details>

 <details><summary>Installing <code>conda-lock</code></summary>